 8.6 Board of Directors Meetings

-8.6.1 The Board of Directors shall meet in regular basis, with at least eight (8) occasions between annual meetings.
-Other general and special meetings of The Association may be convened and held as the Executive determine necessary.
+8.6.1 The Board of Directors shall meet in regular basis, with at least eight scheduled meetings between annual meetings.
+Other general and special meetings of the Association may be convened and held as the Executive determine necessary.

 8.6.2 Opportunity will be given for business to be initiated from the floor.